Horace Liveright

 Horace Brisbin Liveright (pronounced "LIVE-right," anglicized by Horace's father from the German Liebrecht; 10 December 1884 - 24 September 1933) was an American publisher and stage producer.
 With Albert Boni, he founded the Modern Library and Boni & Liveright publishers.
 He published the books of numerous influential American and British authors.
 Turning to theatre, he produced the successful 1927 Broadway play Dracula, with Béla Lugosi and Edward Van Sloan in the roles they would make famous in the 1931 film by the same name.

-Life and career
+Early life

 Liveright was born into a Jewish family in 1884, in Osceola Mills, Pennsylvania.
 He initially followed the career of a bond salesman.
-He married Lucille Elsas, the daughter of Herman Elsas the owner of a paper company merged into International Paper of which he was subsequently an officer and director.
-The marriage took place in April 1911, and Liveright used his father-in-law's financial backing to embark on a publishing career.
+He married Lucille Elsas, the daughter of Herman Elsas, the owner of a paper company that merged into International Paper; Elsas was subsequently an officer and director of the merged company.
+Liveright's marriage took place in April 1911, and Liveright used his father-in-law's financial backing to embark on a publishing career.